Skip to content

 Can I cancel a temp basal?

-Cancel Temp Basal with Loop 3
+Cancel Temp Basal with the Loop app

-With Loop 3, disabling the setting for Closed Loop immediately restores the basal rate on the pump to the scheduled basal rate, which effectively cancels the temp basal.
+With Loop 3, disabling the setting for Closed-Loop immediately restores the basal rate on the pump to the scheduled basal rate, which effectively cancels the temp basal.

-You can tap on disable Closed Loop and then immediately tap on enable Closed Loop if all you want to do is cancel the current temp basal.
-If you do restore Closed Loop, then Loop will resume automatic insulin delivery adjustments within 5 minutes.
+You can tap on disable Closed-Loop and then immediately tap on enable Closed-Loop if all you want to do is cancel the current temp basal.
+If you do restore Closed-Loop, then Loop will resume automatic insulin delivery adjustments within 5 minutes.

 Bolus in progress

-Even if a bolus is in progress, you can still switch to Open Loop and restore scheduled basal.
+Even if a bolus is in progress, you can still switch to Open-Loop and restore scheduled basal.
 The current bolus continues unless you separately cancel the bolus.

 Cancel Temp Basal with Loop v2.2.x